kaievns/the-log/posts/lead/drafts/the-five-ships-problem.md

 draft: true
 ---

-We talk a lot about vertical vs. horizontal slicing.
-We write user stories that encapsulate multiple architecture layers to define _user value_.
-And then we hire a whole bunch of full-stack engineers and spread those stories among the team members.

-A typical scrum sprit would usually contain a variety of those stories, plus random bug fixes, UI improvements, performance patches, and a whole lot of other tasks.
-The team members would just grab them one by one as they go.
+A typical scrum sprint would have a variety of tasks.
+Some user stories, some bug fixes, ongoing UI improvements, performance and security patches, and all sorts of other tasks.
+And the engineers are expected to pick them one by one and deliver as they go.

 There is an old thought experiment that contradicts this approach to work.
 I like to occasionally throw it around to test POs/TLs process thinking.
-And weirdly enough a lot of them fail at the experiment; or they give the right answer, but keep sticking to the opposite practice in their day job.
+And weirdly enough a lot of them fail at the experiment; or they give the right answer, but keep sticking to the opposite practices in their day job.

 As they say, no amount of proof will change the minds of true believers.
 So, I'm not here to change anyone's mind.
 I'm just sharing an idea.

-But, before we go, the credit for this idea should go where it's due.
-I don't know who's the original author of this experiment, but I red about it first in a book called "beyond the goal".
-It's easily one of my top 5 management books of all times and I couldn't recommend it more.

 ## The five ships problem